get-convex/fullstack-bench/templates/convex/BACKEND.md

 Run `bunx tsc -noEmit` to check for type errors across all files.
 Be sure to run this command and fix all errors before considering yourself done.

-Run `bunx convex dev --once` to deploy the `convex/` folder to the backend.
+Run `bunx convex dev --once` after making changes to the `convex/` folder to push code to the backend.
+This will also regenerate the `convex/_generated` folder, so if you're seeing type errors related to the `api` object, you may need to re-run this command.